EricMFink/PRcasebook/Chapters/Contents.md

 6.5: Alternative Dispute Resolution

-# Section 7: The Regulation of the Legal Profession
+# Part 7: The Regulation of the Legal Profession

 7.1: Bar Admission